- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Chicago Umbilical Cord Compression Lawyer

-What is Umbilical Cord Compression?
+What Is Umbilical Cord Compression?

 Umbilical cord compression occurs when pressure on the baby’s umbilical cord reduces blood and oxygen flow before or during birth.
 This can happen when the cord wraps around the baby’s neck (nuchal cord), becomes compressed in the birth canal, or is affected by too much or too little amniotic fluid.

-A compressed umbilical cord can cause decreased fetal movement, abnormal heart rate patterns, and oxygen deprivation, leading to brain damage or other injuries if not properly managed.
+A compressed cord can cause decreased fetal movement, abnormal heart rate patterns, and oxygen deprivation, leading to brain damage or other injuries if not properly managed.
+While mild compression may resolve on its own, prolonged or severe cases require medical intervention.

-Why is Timely Diagnosis Crucial?
+Why Is Timely Diagnosis Crucial?

 Early detection of umbilical cord compression is essential to prevent oxygen deprivation and severe injuries.
 Immediate medical intervention—such as repositioning the mother, administering oxygen, or performing an emergency cesarean section—can help relieve pressure on the cord and restore oxygen supply.